selabhvl/dat250public/expassignments/expass4.md

 Go into the todos folder located in https://github.com/selabhvl/dat250-sparkjava-counter/tree/master/todos.

 Use the Spark/Java framework to implement a REST API for Todo-items that enables CRUD operations and uses JSON for the representation of todo-resources.
-**Make sure** that the testsuite located under src/test/java runs successfully after your implementation is finished.
+We have implemented a set of testcases for the REST API.
+Your job is to implement the API such that all testcases pass.

 The REST API should make it possible to Create (POST) Todo-items, Read (GET) TODO-items, Update (PUT), and Delete (DELETE) Todo-items.
 See slide 36 from the lectures on web services for design principles on how you should organise the resources in a hierarchical information space of todo-items.

 You may use the Spark/Java counter service project from experiment 1 as a starting point for the implementation.

+**Make sure that the testsuite located under src/test/java runs successfully after your implementation is finished.**

 ### Experiment 3: Swagger (optional)